AlbertHJLee/minster/README.md

 The analysis is mainly carried out in feature_engineering.ipynb, which calls most of the important functions from features.py and utils.py.
 Making everything callable from the command line is my first order of business but the ipython notebook should at least make it clear what I'm doing.

 Once a model is saved from the ipython script, it can be used by pikkit.site's backend.
 The backend runs using functions from app.py and model.py.
-If you use Flask, these should almost run as is.
+If you use Flask, these should run as is.
 Hosting it on a dedicated server (e.g. on AWS) will require some set up.

 <a id='Goals'></a>